 3. Both swimmers that are participating in the meet in an individual event(s) and “Relay Only Swimmers” are eligible to compete on an A or B relay.
 However, “Relay Only Swimmers” who are not entered in any individual event(s) in the meet must be listed with all necessary information on the form attached to the meet announcement or they will not be allowed to participate on any relay.
 Coaches should list all swimmers who could possibly participate on a relay on the “Relay Only Swimmers” form.

-L. Relay Proof of Time
+M. Relay Proof of Time

 Relay proof of times are owned by individual teams.
 Proof of relay time is only necessary if a team overrides the required entry time and the relay does not swim the entry time.
 If the relay, including disqualified relays, was entered using an override entry time and actually swims slower than the qualifying standard, proof of time is required.
 This is done by proving the aggregate time for the four individuals who actually swam on the particular relay within 30 days following the conclusion of the meet to the MS Office.
 The aggregate time to be proved need not be equivalent to the submitted entry time for the relay, however, the time must be at or faster than the qualifying standard for the relay event.
 Aggregate proof times must all be equivalent (i.e. all short yards or long course meters in the respective meet) and all must have occurred during the qualifying period.
 Failure to prove a qualifying aggregate time within the 30 days will result in a fine of $100 payable immediately to the Office of Michigan Swimming.
-Failure to pay the $100 fine will result in that team being barred from participating in any future events sanctioned or approved by Michigan Swimming until the fine is paid.Q.
-Protests
+Failure to pay the $100 fine will result in that team being barred from participating in any future events sanctioned or approved by Michigan Swimming until the fine is paid.

+N. Protests

 USA Rule 102.11.1 et seq will govern all protests in the State Championship Meets.

-M. Relay Only Swimmers

-Relay only swimmers must be listed on the official entry form provided for that purpose or they will not be allowed to participate on any relay.
+.